ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     ```

 !!! tip
-    If you have installed your own packages you will need to set `PATH` and
+    If you have installed your own packages you will need to activate your local Python
-    `PYTHONPATH` as described above within your job submission script in order
+    environment within your job submission script as shown in the previous example.
-    to accesss the commands and packages you have installed.

 ### Example mpi4py job submission script

-Programs that have been parallelised with mpi4py can be run on
+Programs that have been parallelised with mpi4py can be run on multiple processors on ARCHER2.
-multiple processors on ARCHER2.
-A sample submission script is given
-below.
-The primary difference from the Python submission script in the
+A sample submission script is given below.
+Unlike the serial Python submission script above,
-previous section is that we must run the program using
+we must run the program using `srun python mpi4py_test.py` instead of merely `python mpi4py_test,py`.
-`srun python my_prog.py` instead of `python my_prog,py`.
-Failing to do so will
+Failing to do so will result in Python running a single MPI rank only.
-cause a segmentation fault in your program when it reaches the line
-"`from mpi4py import MPI`".

 === "Full system"
     ```